Capenhurst

-Capenhurst is a village and civil parish in Chester in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire England.
-According to the 2001 Census, Capenhurst had a population of 237, increasing to 380 at the 2011 Census.
+Capenhurst is a village and civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+It is two miles south west of Ellesmere Port, at the southern end of the Wirral Peninsula.

+According to the 2011 Census, Capenhurst had a population of 380.

 History

+Capenhurst was known as ‘Capeles’ at the time of the Domesday Book.

 Capenhurst was a township in Shotwick Parish of the Wirral Hundred and included parts of the hamlets of Dunkirk and Two Mills.
 The population was 147 in 1801, 148 in 1851, 159 in 1901, 253 in 1951 and 237 in 2001.

 Detail

 Capenhurst is home to a uranium enrichment plant owned by Urenco Group.
-A new Tails Management Facility is expected to be commissioned in 2018.
+A new Tails Management Facility was commissioned in 2018.
+In 2025, infrastructure company Costain Group was contracted to upgrade the plant's infrastructure, which will enable establishing Europe's first high-assay low-enriched uranium (HALEU) enrichment facility.

 Adjacent, but separate from this is the Capenhurst Technology Park.
 This contains EA Technology, (previously the Electricity Council Research Centre prior to privatisation of the UK electricity supply industry), and other spin-off companies.

 Capenhurst village has its own railway station, on the Wirral Line of the Merseyrail network.

 The local amateur football team, Capenhurst Villa, play in the Carlsberg West Cheshire League.
-The local Rugby Union team play in the South Lancs & Cheshire Division 3.
+The local Rugby Union team play in the HALBRO Division 3 West league and now has a thriving junior section.

 The village also has a cricket club consisting of two Saturday sides that currently play in Div 3 (1st XI) & 5W (2nd XI) of the Cheshire Cricket Alliance.
 All three sports teams share the Capenhurst Sports Fields and Pavilion.